-We are advancing a pipeline of small-molecule therapeutics with the goal of bringing new precision neuromedicines to patients living with cognitive deficits associated with CNS disorders, including major psychiatric and neurodegenerative disorders such as depression, Alzheimer’s disease, and schizophrenia.
+We are advancing a pipeline of small-molecule therapeutics with the goal of bringing new precision neuromedicines to patients living with cognitive deficits associated with CNS disorders, including major neurodegenerative and psychiatric disorders such as Alzheimer’s disease, depression, and schizophrenia.

 DPX-101 is a Precision-Targeted α5-GABA-A PAM